basal-louise/nodeblocks-cloud-custom-service-template/README.md

 cp .env.default .env
 ```

-This files is used for `npm run dev` command to run the service locally.
-You can configure the actual environment variables on NBC for the production.
+This file is used for `npm run dev` command to run the service locally.
+You can configure the actual environment variables on NBC for production.

 ### Install Dependencies